TimesGhana

 How Ghana Gained Independence

-Many African countries were colonized by the Europeans before gaining their independence to become sovereign nations of their own.
-Ghana is one of such countries and a lot of people do not know this but Ghana was the first African country to gain its independence in 1957.
+Many African countries were colonized by Europeans before gaining their independence to become sovereign nations of their own.
+Ghana is one of such countries, and a lot of people do not know this, but Ghana was the first African country to gain its independence in 1957.

 The Pre-Colonial Era

 Until the Europeans arrived on the shores of Africa in the fifteenth century, very little was known about the small African kingdoms that existed between the Volta and Tano rivers.
-The first to arrive were the Portuguese in 1471 and 11 years later they built the Elmina fortress.
-In 1492, a French buccaneer deprived the Portuguese of some of its precious cargo.
+The first to arrive were the Portuguese in 1471, and 11 years later, they built the Elmina fortress.
+In 1492, a French buccaneer deprived the Portuguese of some of their precious cargo.

 The Colonial Era and the Independence Struggle

 As the Gold Coast prepared for independence, British Togo voted to be merged with the Gold Coast in a 1956 plebiscite.
-This made it an extended territory of the Gold Coast which gained independence on March 6, 1957.
-With the rising of a new era in Gold Coast came the need for a change of name which was in resonance with the history that was made, thus the name Ghana.
+This made it an extended territory of the Gold Coast, which gained independence on March 6, 1957.
+With the rise of a new era in Gold Coast came the need for a change of name, which was in resonance with the history that was made, thus the name Ghana.

 Post-Colonial Era